History of New York City (1898–1945): World War II

 New York, long a great American city with many immigrants, became a culturally international city with the brain drain of intellectual, musical, and artistic European refugees that started in the late 1930s.
 The 1939 New York World's Fair, marking the 150th anniversary of George Washington's inauguration in Federal Hall, was a high point of technological optimism, meant to mark the end of the Depression.
 After the start of World War II, though, the theme was changed from "Building the World of Tomorrow" to "For Peace and Freedom", and the shadow of the war underway in Europe dampened the proceedings.

 The war transformed New York into a hub of the United States home front during World War II.
 Over 900,000 New Yorkers served in the war and approximately 63 million tons of supplies and more than 3 million men shipped out from New York Harbor.
 During the height of the war, a ship left every 15 minutes.
 Efforts were made to protect New York from attack, during the war famous landmarks such as Times Square and Broadway were dimmed out to protect New York from an air raid.
 Posters were put up across all public spaces in New York to instruct civilians on how to respond to an air raid or naval strike.

 New York was infiltrated by Axis forces during the war.
-On the evening of 14 January 1942, U-123 entered New York’s Lower Bay and its crew observed the New York skyline.
-In his memoirs, the then U-Boat Captain, Reinhard Hardegen, described the moment he first laid eyes on the New York skyline aboard U-123:
+On the evening of 14 January 1942, U-123 entered Lower New York Bay and its crew observed the New York skyline.
+In his memoirs, the then U-boat Captain, Reinhard Hardegen, described the moment he first laid eyes on the New York skyline aboard U-123:

 "I cannot describe the feeling with words, but it was unbelievably beautiful and great...I would have given away a kingdom for this moment if I had one.
 We were the first to be here, and for the first time in this war a German soldier looked upon the coast of the U.S.A."

-While U-Boats menaced from without, elements of the Nazi Duquesne Spy Ring and Operation Pastorius operated within the city.
+While U-boats menaced from without, elements of the Nazi Duquesne Spy Ring and Operation Pastorius operated within the city.

 The economy of New York City was boosted by the war effort, but not to the extent of cities with heavy industries such as Pittsburgh, Chicago, Los Angeles or Detroit.
 The clothing industry produced uniforms, and machine shops focused on war materials.
 The Sperry Corporation prospered, producing bombsights and other aviation equipment in Brooklyn.
 The Brooklyn Navy Yard again increased its production of warships.
 The large printing industry was scarcely affected.
 The port facilities again played their role in shipping supplies and soldiers to Europe.
 The Port of New York handled 25% of the nation's exports.
 By the war's end, the Navy Yard was the world's largest shipyard with 75,000 workers.
 When peace arrived in 1945, New York was clearly pre-eminent in the world, as the only major world city unscathed by the war.